 Poems by Johanna Kärkkäinen have been recited in concerts, art galleries and festive events in Finland as well as overseas.
 These include, for example, the Aino Ackté -chamber festival in Helsinki, Helsinki Winds-festival, Pasimusic -festival in Kuopio and Vanhan kirjan talvi -event in Jyväskylä, as well as Kärkkäinen’s solo concerts around Finland.
 The poems have been performed in German in Munich and in Italian in Lucignano, Italy, as well as in Berlin at the Showroom Berlin - art gallery in 2016.
 Composer and jazz-pianist Artturi Rönkä has composed a piece ”...taakseni katsonut” for flute and piano in 2017 based on poems in Kärkkäinen’s debut poetry collection.
 Composer Antti Ilvonen composed the piece ”Encre Noire” in 2019 for soprano and guitar based on Kärkkäinen’s poems.

-Johanna Kärkkäinen’s second poetry collection will be published in 2020.
+Johanna Kärkkäinen’s second poetry collection, "Kultakivi," will be published in May 2020.